Matiu Rata

 Matiu Waitai Rata (26 March 1934 – 25 July 1997) was a Māori politician who was a member of the New Zealand Parliament for the Labour Party from 1963 to 1980, and a cabinet minister from 1972 to 1975.
 In 1979 he resigned from the Labour Party and formed the Mana Motuhake Party.

-As the first-ever Māori Minister of Lands, and the first Māori Minister of Māori Affairs, writes Tiopira McDowell, in the space of three years from 1972, "Rata reformed Māori land policies, elevated the status of the Treaty of Waitangi and Waitangi Day, increased government spending on housing and education and initiated a small but significant shift towards the protection and recognition of Māori language and culture.
+As the first Māori Minister of Lands, and the first Māori Minister of Māori Affairs, writes Tiopira McDowell, in the space of three years from 1972, "Rata reformed Māori land policies, elevated the status of the Treaty of Waitangi and Waitangi Day, increased government spending on housing and education and initiated a small but significant shift towards the protection and recognition of Māori language and culture.
 The Waitangi Tribunal he was instrumental in establishing would be his most lasting and significant contribution to the nation's political history."

 Early life

 Rata was born at Te Hāpua to Te Āta (Arthur) Waitai Rata and Mereana Harowe.
 His tribal connections were with Ngāti Kurī, Te Aupōuri and Ngāti Whātua.
 He moved to Te Wharau, near Dargaville, with his family in 1942.
 His father died in a logging accident when he was 10, in December 1944; his mother Mereana moved to Freemans Bay in Auckland with her four children to find work as a cleaner.
 The entire family lived in one room in a rambling house, home to eleven other families, all of whom shared the outhouse.

 Rata joined the Labour Party in his teens, in 1951 during the waterfront dispute.

 "'When you lived in Nelson Street,' he said, 'where 11 families lived in one house, well, there has got to be something better than that.'" wrote Paula Morris, quoting Rata. "[His] childhood experiences formed his sense of social injustice, and therefore his politics."

 By late 1947, a polio epidemic was closing Auckland schools.
 It is believed that this outbreak ended Rata’s formal schooling.